Introduction

 Conclusion:

-You are best protected by communication, transparency, and proper documentation.
+Communication, transparency, and proper documentation provide you with the best protection.
 Before settling, be absolutely sure the creditor releases all parties in writing, and retain a copy of those documents for life.

 That’s your guarantee that your journey to debt freedom won’t cause collateral damage to other people.